-WHITEHORSE - Three sound recordings recovered from the wreck of the Klondike Gold Rush sternwheeler A.J.
+WHITEHORSE-Three sound recordings recovered from the wreck of the Klondike Gold Rush sternwheeler A.J.
 Goddard have been identified.
 The records and a gramophone player were found during underwater archaeological field work in June 2010.

 "The recovered artifacts reveal intimate details of life on a small, functional Yukon sternwheeler," Tourism and Culture Minister Elaine Taylor said.
-"To have the opportunity to learn about the music those on the Goddard would have enjoyed gives us a window into their past, allowing us to glimpse one small piece of the culture of the day."
+"To have the opportunity to learn about the music those on the Goddard would have enjoyed, gives us a window into Yukon's past and one small piece of the culture of the day."

-Conservation work on the three gramophone records at the Canadian Conservation Institute in Ottawa has revealed them to be:
+Conservation work on the three gramophone records at the Canadian Conservation Institute in Ottawa has revealed them as:

-- Rendez Vous Waltz Berliner 1464 recorded 1 July 1897, performed by the Metropolitan Orchestra. - The Harp that Once thro' Tara's Halls by Thomas Moore Berliner 1645Z recorded 9 November 1897 in New York, singer J. W. Myers. - Ma Onliest One by Fay Templeton Berliner 991Z recorded 17 April 1896, singer Len Spencer.
+- The Harp that Once thro' Tara's Halls by Thomas Moore Berliner 1645Z recorded 9 November 1897 in New York, singer J. W. Myers. - Ma Onliest One by Fay Templeton Berliner 991Z recorded 17 April 1896, singer Len Spencer. - Rendez Vous Waltz Berliner 1464Z recorded 1 July 1897, performed by the Metropolitan Orchestra.
+The recording is available on the Library of Congress online collection Emile Berliner and the Birth of the Recording Industry at http://memory.loc.gov/cgi-bin/query/r?ammem/berl:@field%28NUMBER+@band%28berl+131464Z%29%29.